Western Electrical Contractors Association, Inc.

 WECA Talon Pobuda

-San Diego-based Apprenticeship Curriculum Developer Talon Pobuda worked on residential solar installations and commercial construction before becoming an instructor with WECA.
+Apprenticeship Manager and Lead Instructor Talon Pobuda oversees our apprenticeship training program at our Utah headquarters/Salt Lake City training facility.
+He worked on residential solar installations and commercial construction before becoming an instructor with WECA.
 Talon started as a WECA GetWired instructor in 2017 before being hired full-time.
-In 2020, he transferred to the Curriculum Development team.
+In 2020, he transferred to the Curriculum Development team, prior to being asked to lead apprenticeship in Utah.
 Talon says, "I got interested in teaching because I found myself giving lessons on my jobsites and I really enjoyed it.
 So, I started looking for ways to make it part of my career."

 Talon loves that there is always more to know in the electrical trade, which allows him to constantly expand his expertise when it comes to teaching.
 Talon believes in teaching his students to stay dedicated to and passionate about their careers, saying that although there may be less challenging paths to take, WECA's Apprenticeship programs can set an individual for life.
 Talon adds, "I'm really looking forward to making students into the best electricians they can be.
 And I hope to be able to help our members by making their apprentices more than just workers."